 Over recent weeks, I have been working on a paper involving thiamine deficiency diseases and have been looking into the historical descriptions.
-I was aware of the history emanating from Japan and the stories of Kanehiro Takaki, the Japanese naval medical officer who first connected the symptoms of beriberi to diet at the turn of the 20th century, and of the subsequent research that isolated the thiamine in the bran of the rice, which had removed to make it appear more palatable.
+I was aware of the history emanating from Japan and the stories of Kanehiro Takaki, the Japanese naval medical officer who first connected the symptoms of beriberi to diet at the turn of the 20th century, and of the subsequent research that isolated the thiamine in the bran of the rice, which had been removed to make it appear more palatable.
 I was also well aware of the history of Wernicke’s and Korsakoff’s syndromes and the neuropsychiatric manifestations of alcohol-induced thiamine deficiency.
 Although, when the symptoms were first observed, they had not yet been connected to thiamine.
 What I wasn’t aware of was the long and rich history of writing about beriberi in China.
 There is some evidence that the recognition of beriberi dates back to 1st century China, although much of the writing on this topic has been lost and so it is difficult to confirm.
 Nevertheless, from the 7th century onward, beriberi in its various manifestations was written about extensively in medical texts.
 I thought I would share some of the descriptions here.

 From the Legs to the Heart

 The thiamine deficiency disease we call beriberi was called jiaoqi by Chinese physicians and was written about extensively from the 7th century onward both by independent physicians and in texts sponsored by the Chinese government.
 Jiaoqi, which means ‘leg-qi’, described the nerve, muscle, and/or circulatory (edema) related leg symptoms that would come to be associated with dry and wet beriberi respectively, centuries later.